librenms/librenms/doc/API/Devices.md

 - cryptopass: SNMP Crypto Password
 - cryptoalgo: SNMP Crypto algorithm (AES, DES)

-For ICMP only
+For ICMP only:

-- snmp_disable: Boolean, set to true for ICMP only.
+- snmp_disable: set to true for ICMP only.
+Disables SNMP checks and polling.
 - os: OS short name for the device (defaults to ping).
 - sysName: sysName for the device.
 - hardware: Device hardware.